-In addition to the IP sizes, a smaller tube is available,
+In addition to the IP sizes, a smaller thread is available,

 The locknuts, reducers, adapters, and so on for use with lamp pipe are specialty items; ordinary nuts won't work.
 Fortunately many hardware and craft stores carry a large selection of lamp parts.

-Harps are made in heights from 7 to 12 inches in steps of ½ inch, and then by whole inches to 15 inches.
+Harps, which connect a lamp shade to the tube screwed into the bottom of the lamp socket, are made in heights from 6 to 12 inches in steps of ½ inch, and then by whole inches to 15 inches.
 The stud at the top of the harp, onto which the finial is screwed to hold down a shade, has a ¼-27 thread.

 Machine screws in lamps are almost always 8-32.